varun-rajesh/ece500-kria-guide/resnet18_pt.md

 Do the `Prerequisites` section

-Do the `Quickstart` section but ignoring the steps for setting up the target.
+Do the `Quickstart` section.
+When you clone the Vitis-AI repo, make sure to checkout the `3.0` branch.
+You can also ignore the steps for setting up the target.
 Just do what you've been doing with setting up the IP and stuff.

 Do the `PyTorch Tutorial` section with these modifications: